 It is typically inadvisable to make international comparisons of estimates of the social cost of alcohol because differences in data quality, definitions and methodology may account for many of the differences.
 However, such comparisons can help to calibrate the estimates mentioned above to see whether they are conservative or likely to overstate the costs of alcohol to society.
-One review of such estimates found that the weighted average total cost of alcohol to society in high-income countries is 2.5% of GDP (see figure 9).
-15
+Rehm et al's review of such estimates found that the weighted average total cost of alcohol to society in high-income countries is 2.5% of GDP (see figure 9).17